Now, I'm just saying it's very strange, Mr. Snirdley, that we know so little about a guy who's written two autobiographies.

 The state's been trying to recoup about $4 million in cash from the company, the once promising poster child of the governor's clean energy economic agenda.

-That's story one in the category.
+Okay, that's story one in the category.

 Here is yet another.

-The unglamorous work of insulating crawl spaces and attics had emerged as a silver bullet in a bleak economy, able to create jobs and shrink carbon footprints, and the announcement came with great fanfare.
+The unglamorous work of insulating crawl spaces and attics had emerged as a silver bullet in a bleak economy, able to create jobs and shrink carbon footprints.

-McGinn had joined Vice President Joe Bitemy in the White House to make the announcement came on the eve of Earth Day.
+McGinn had joined Vice President Joe Bitemee in the White House to make the announcement.

-It had heady goals, creating 2,000 living wage jobs in Seattle and retrofitting 2,000 homes in poorer neighborhoods.
+It had heady goals, creating 2,000 living-wage jobs in Seattle and retrofitting 2,000 homes in poorer neighborhoods.

 But cue the tears.